Reasoning Efficiently Through Adaptive Chain-of-Thought Compression: A Self-Optimizing Framework: Experiment

+In this section, we evaluate the generalization capability of \name across heterogeneous training domains.
+Specifically, we fine-tune the model on three different datasets and evaluate its performance on two unseen benchmarks, \textbf{HumanEval} and \textbf{MBPP}, as illustrated in Figure~\ref{fig:generalization}.

+Figure~\ref{fig:generalization} shows that fine-tuning \name on different software engineering tasks consistently improves both task accuracy and reasoning efficiency when evaluated on unseen benchmarks.
+On \textbf{HumanEval}, the base model achieves about 78.0\% accuracy with an average CoT length of 4,100 tokens; the fine-tuned models improve accuracy by 4.9 to 9.8 points (e.g., from 78.0\% to 87.8\%) while reducing the average reasoning length to around 2,400 tokens (\,$\sim$40\% reduction).
+On \textbf{MBPP}, the fine-tuned models improve accuracy by about 2.2 points (e.g., from 73.5\% to 75.7\%) and reduce the reasoning length to 1,680 to 2,100 tokens (up to 32\% reduction).
+Overall, \name achieves a stable CoT-length reduction on both benchmarks, indicating that it learns transferable compression behaviors.

-\subsection{RQ2: The Impact of Each Components}
+\subsection{RQ3: The Impact of Each Components}

-To investigate the contribution of each component, we conduct ablation studies on the MathQA-Python dataset by varying the BoN sampling size $\mathcal{N}$ and the CoT length filter threshold $\lambda_c$.
+In this section, we conduct ablation studies to isolate the contribution of each module in \name.
+We use MathQA-Python for ablation because it represents one of the most classic and widely studied tasks in software engineering (i.e., code generation).
+We vary (1) the BoN sampling size $\mathcal{N}$ while disabling the length filter, and (2) the strictness parameter $\alpha$ in the MAD-based cutoff (which determines $\lambda_c$) while removing BoN.
+We additionally report the full \name configuration that combines both components.
+All other training and evaluation settings are kept identical.
 The results are summarized in Table~\ref{tab:ablation}.

-When only BoN sampling is applied without the filter, increasing $\mathcal{N}$ from 1 to 3 improves accuracy from 73.49\% to 74.45\%, while the average CoT length decreases slightly from 1,191 to 1,177 tokens.
-However, further increasing $\mathcal{N}$ to 5 does not provide additional benefit and even slightly reduces accuracy (74.40\%), indicating that the advantage of BoN sampling quickly saturates.
-In this setting, the compression rate remains relatively modest, ranging from 18.20\% to 20.12\%.
+In the \textbf{Without Filter} setting (Table~\ref{tab:ablation}), we vary the BoN sampling size $\mathcal{N}$.
+Increasing $\mathcal{N}$ from 1 to 3 improves accuracy from 73.49\% to 74.45\%, while the average CoT length decreases slightly from 1,191 to 1,177 tokens.
+However, further increasing $\mathcal{N}$ to 5 does not provide additional benefit and slightly reduces accuracy (74.40\%), indicating that the effect of BoN quickly saturates.
+In this setting, the compression rate remains modest (18.20\% to 20.12\%).

-In contrast, applying only the adaptive filter leads to a substantial increase in compression.
-For instance, when $\lambda_c=2\times \lambda_{ada}$, the compression rate reaches 26.44\%, and as the threshold becomes stricter ($\lambda_c=0.5\times \lambda_{ada}$), compression improves further to 42.58\%.
-Nevertheless, overly aggressive filtering reduces accuracy, dropping from 74.40\% to 72.76\%.
-These results show that while the filter is more effective than BoN in reducing the redundancy in CoT, it risks discarding essential reasoning steps when applied too strongly.

-To balance accuracy and compression rate, we set $\mathcal{N} = 3$ and $\lambda_c = \lambda_{ada}$ in our method.
-When both components are combined in \name with these settings, the method achieves the best trade-off, with the highest accuracy of 74.88\% and a competitive compression rate of 39.77\%.
-This demonstrates that the two modules are complementary: BoN sampling enhances robustness, while the adaptive filter enforces compactness, and together they enable \name to deliver concise yet accurate reasoning.